-Maggie Gyllenhaal’s directorial debut The Lost Daughter premiered this September in Venice and is now screening at the London Film Festival, before coming to Netflix in December.
+Maggie Gyllenhaal’s directorial debut The Lost Daughter premiered in September at Venice Film Festival, and is now receiving a UK general release on Netflix.
 Based on Elena Ferrante’s (of Neapolitan Novels fame) La Figlia Oscura, the female-driven drama tackles one of the last taboos left in society: a woman’s unhappiness with motherhood.

 Leda (Olivia Colman) is a university professor, who spends the summer on a Greek island.
 Her solitary daily ritual of writing, reading, going to the beach is abruptly disturbed by the arrival of a clamorous American family.
 When the newcomers try to stage-manage the allocation of beach chairs, Leda’s refusal to move sets the scene for passive aggressive conflict between the vacationers.
 At the same time, the academic is intrigued by one of the mothers of the group – Nina (Dakota Johnson), whose struggle reminds Leda of her own inability to cope when she was a young parent.

 What is incredibly invigorating about The Lost Daughter is that throughout its runtime of 121 minutes the story proceeds to unfold, with various plot points remaining inconspicuous rather than predictable.